Conelike radiant structures: Introduction

 Where convenient, tensors are indicated using the abstract index notation, so that, for instance, $a_{ij}$ indicates a covariant two tensor.
 The indices are lables indicating tensor valencies, types, and symmetries and do not indicate any choice of frame, although were a frame fixed they could be interpreted as indicating components with respect to it.
 Enclosure of indices in square brackets or parentheses indicates complete antisymmetrization or symmetrization over the enclosed indices.
 For example, $a^{ij}= a^{(ij)} + a^{[ij]}$ indicates the decomposition of a contravariant two-tensor into its symmetric and antisymmetric parts.
 The exterior product is defined consistently with the convention that $X \wedge Y = X \tensor Y - Y \tensor X$ for vector fields $X$ and $Y$, so $(X \wedge Y)^{ij} = 2X^{[i}Y^{j]}$.
 Inclusion of an index between vertical bars $|\,|$ indicates its omission from an indicated symmetrization.
 For example $2a_{[i|jk|l]} = a_{ijkl} - a_{ljki}$.
 The summation convention is always in effect in the following form: indices are in either \emph{up} position or \emph{down} and the trace pairing of the corresponding tensor factors is indicated by repeating a label appearing as both an up index and a down index.
 For example $a_{pij}\,^{p}$ indicates the pairing of the contravariant part with the first covariant factor.
 Since polynomials on the vector space $\ste$ are tautologically identified with symmetric tensors on the dual vector space $\ste^{\ast}$, the index $i$ in $\tfrac{\pr}{\pr y_{i}}$ has to be regarded as an \emph{up} index.

-Although in common use by relativists and conformal geometers among others, these conventions sometimes bother differential geometers trained to avoid coordinate expressions, so it bears repeating that abstract indices \emph{do not} refer to coordinates and are simply a notationally compact way of indicating invariantly defined objects.
-In the same spirit, those who use abstract indices sometimes dogmatically insist that every tensor be labeled with indices.
+Although in common use by relativists and conformal geometers, these conventions sometimes bother those who dislike coordinate expressions, so it bears repeating that abstract indices \emph{do not} refer to coordinates and are simply a notationally compact way of indicating invariantly defined objects.
+In the same spirit, those who use abstract indices sometimes insist that every tensor be labeled with indices.
 Here indices are omitted when they communicate little.
-So a metric is sometimes written $g_{ij}$, sometimes simply $g$ (this is no different than sometimes writing $g(\dum, \dum)$ and sometimes writing $g$) and $g(X, Y)$ and $g_{ij}X^{i}Y^{j}$ are notational \emph{synonyms}.
+So a metric is sometimes written $g_{ij}$, sometimes simply $g$ (this is no different than writing sometimes $g(\dum, \dum)$ and sometimes simply $g$) and $g(X, Y)$ and $g_{ij}X^{i}Y^{j}$ are notational \emph{synonyms}.

 A line-bundle valued tensor is said to be \emph{weighted}.
 A nondegenerate, possibly weighted, covariant two-tensor $h_{ij}$ determines a contravariant two-tensor $h^{ij}$ of complementary weight (valued in the dual line bundle) defined uniquely by $h^{ip}h_{jp} = \delta_{j}\,^{i}$, in which here, as always, $\delta_{i}\,^{j}$ is the tautological $\binom{1}{1}$-tensor determined by the pairing of vectors with covectors.
 The horizontal position of an index is maintained when it is raised or lowered using $h^{ij}$ or $h_{ij}$.